cose-wg/HPKE/draft-ietf-cose-hpke.md

 algorithm identifier.
 This attack has been demonstrated against CMS and the mitigation can be found in {{I-D.ietf-lamps-cms-cek-hkdf-sha256}}.

-- "recipient_protected_header" contains the protected headers from the COSE_recipient
-CBOR-encoded deterministically with the "Core Deterministic Encoding Requirements", specified in Section 4.2.1 of RFC 8949 {{STD94}}.
+- "recipient_protected_header" contains the protected header parameters from the COSE_recipient CBOR-encoded deterministically with the "Core Deterministic Encoding Requirements", specified in Section 4.2.1 of RFC 8949 {{STD94}}.